-The efficiency of half wave rectifier is equal to 40.6%.
+The efficiency of the half-wave rectifier is equal to 40.6%.

 Peak Inverse Voltage of Half Wave Rectifier

 The peak inverse voltage of the diode is the maximum voltage that a diode can withstand during reverse bias conditions.
-If the diode gets voltage above peak inverse voltage(PIV), the diode is apt to fail.
+If the diode’s voltage is above the peak inverse voltage(PIV), it is apt to fail.

 Half Wave Diode Rectifier Applications

-- Power rectification: We use Half wave rectifier for rectification of AC to get DC Voltage.
+- Power rectification: We use a half-wave rectifier for rectification of AC to get DC Voltage.

-- Signal demodulation: Through process of demodulation, it is possible to recover the original signal sent from the transmitter end.
-A half wave rectifier is the best choice for demodulation of modulated signals.
+- Signal demodulation: With demodulation, the original signal sent from the transmitter end can be recovered.
+A half-wave rectifier is the best choice for demodulating modulated signals.

 Advantages of Half Wave Rectifier

-The half wave rectifier is very simple in construction.
-The half wave rectifier has very few numbers of components.
+The half-wave rectifier is very simple to construct.
+The half-wave rectifier has a very small number of components.

 Disadvantages of Half Wave Rectifier

-- It rectifies only half wave of AC, and it filters the the other half- cycle.
+- It rectifies only half of the AC wave and filters the other half-cycle.
 Therefore, its efficiency is very low about (40%).

 - The output DC voltage is low.

-- The output DC contains more ripples and thus the output is not purely DC.
+- The output DC contains more ripples; thus, the output is not purely DC.

 Solved Problems on Single Phase Half wave Rectifier